xzzulz/microbi/readme.md

      microbi.start()
 ```

 Run with node.
-Then pointing the browser on the path:
+Then pointing the browser to the path:

      someHost/stuff/items

-For Get request methods, it will serve what the function returns:
+For Get request methods, it will serve whatever the function returns:

      Hello World!

-Read the source code for more details.
-It has descriptive comments.

 ## Reference